giobertolani/Kathara-Labs-Thesis/Security/README.md

-## Cryptography
+## Cryptography and Certification Authority (CA)
 This is a simple lab that can be used to test symmetric and asymmetric encryption, hash functions, Message Authentication Codes (MAC) and ECB Penguin.

+A Certification Authority (CA) is an entity that signs digital certificates (web notary).
+Most current websites reassure their users by using a secure connection for data exchange between client and server (HTTPS protocol).
+To ensure the authenticity, confidentiality, and integrity of exchanged data, the TLS protocol and digital certificates are used.
+This lab shows an example of the infrastructure needed to implement a small certificate chain.